Keyboard shortcuts

 # .github/workflows/docs.yml

-# book.toml - minimal config for local development
+# book.toml - for local development feedback only

 [preprocessor.mdbook-lint]